Benderok/Boeing747/Readme.md

 > NOTE: It is recommended that you do an APU starting and operation procedure at a minimum of one time in a 7 day (weekly) interval if the airplane has not operated and you did not do the APU preservation procedure during this time.

 [Airplanes photos](https://www.airliners.net/)

+## Chapter 12 Oil servicing

+### Engine Oil Replenishing
+---
+*Procedure*

+1. Make sure that the engine is cool down for a minimum of ten minutes after it stops.

+2. Open the oil tank filler.

+3. Add approved engine lubricating oil, until the oil is level with the filler cap seating flange.

+4. Install the oil filler cap and attach it with the filler cap lick latch.